glisanti/CLEAR-MOT/README.md

 ## Citation

-Please cite our paper with the following bibtex if you use our dataset:
+Please cite our papers with the following bibtex if you use our dataset:

 ``` latex
 @article{ masi:multimedia12,